anilbayramgogebakan/CI2024_project-work/README.md

 *   Killing complex nodes
 *   Migration
 *   Constant optimization <br>
-Also, I create the life cycle where we put all this methods in a order.
+Also, I created the life cycle where we put all these methods in order.